 Water Blessing, Kampong Cham

-On the Mekong in Kampong Cham, visit the ancient hilltop pagoda of Wat Hanchey.
-Receive a traditional Buddhist Water Blessing from the monastery’s resident monks.
+Visit the Ougong Temples and receive a traditional Buddhist Water Blessing from the monastery’s resident monks.
 Water blessings are a traditional Cambodian practice that date back to ancient times.
 The monks will chant harmoniously as they wish you good luck, safe travel, and a long life.

 Phare Circus in in Siem Reap